Trauma, Narcissistic Abuse, Anxiety & OCD Therapy Across Sask.

 • Difficulty concentrating or staying present

-• Physical symptoms that feel intense or hard to explain
+• Physical symptoms that feel intense or difficult to explain

 • Being believed and taken seriously